 Title VII protects both men and women from sex discrimination.
 Title VII also protects against "sexual stereotyping."
-The Supreme Court has also recognized that same-sex sexual harassment can form a basis for a valid claim under Title VII.
-While neither Title VII.
-163 nor Texas law creates a cause of action for sexual orientation, some cities have passed ordinances that limit an employer's right to terminate an employee based on sexual orientation.
-164
+The Supreme Court has recognized that same-sex sexual harassment can form a basis for a valid claim under Title VII.
+While neither Title VII. nor Texas law creates a cause of action for sexual orientation, some cities have passed ordinances that limit an employer's right to terminate an employee based on sexual orientation.
+There is currently a debate as to whether a city can provide benefits to same sex or unmarried partners.
+Federal law allows the offering of same sex benefits after the overturning of the Defense of Marriage Act the Texas Attorney General has